 You can take family leave, medical leave or qualifying military exigency leave, or any combination of the three.

 You can take up to 12 weeks per year.
-However, military family members may have 26 weeks of leave in a year to care for a wounded service member.
+However, military family members may have 26 weeks of FMLA leave in a year to care for a wounded service member.

 Once you exhaust your FMLA leave, your employer can legally terminate your employment.